 David Gracias, a professor of chemical and biomolecular engineering, is known for the design, development, and characterization of miniaturized devices, intelligent materials, and systems.
 Many of these devices and systems are far smaller than what can be visualized with the naked eye or even optical microscopes, which makes them especially challenging to assemble and characterize.

 Gracias’ unique training in basic sciences, including physical chemistry and chemical biology, as well as in state-of-the-art engineering R&D in the microelectronics industry, allowed him to break down traditional boundaries by making critical connections between seemingly disparate fields and between basic science and applied research.
 At Johns Hopkins, Gracias has made revolutionary contributions to biomedical engineering by collaborating extensively with clinicians to apply the capabilities of micro and nanotechnology to modern medicine.
-In addition to publishing his academic work in top journals such as Science, Gracias is a prolific inventor with 33 issued patents, many of which are commercialized.
+In addition to publishing his academic work in top journals such as Science, Gracias is a prolific inventor with 36 issued patents, many of which are commercialized.

 Gracias has received the NIH Director’s New Innovator Award; NSF CAREER Award; Beckman Young Investigator Award; Camille Dreyfus Teacher-Scholar Award; DuPont Young Professor Award; Maryland Outstanding Young Engineer Award; a Humboldt Fellowship for Experienced Researchers; and Friedrich Wilhelm Bessel Research Award.
-He has been elected a fellow of a number of prestigious international societies such as the AAAS, IEEE, AIMBE and RSC.
+He has been elected a fellow of a number of prestigious international societies such as the AAAS, IEEE, AIMBE, APS and RSC.

 Gracias earned an integrated MS in chemistry from the Indian Institute of Technology (1994) and a PhD in chemistry from the University of California at Berkeley and the Materials Science Division, Lawrence Berkeley National Laboratory (1999).
-He was a post-doctoral fellow in the Department of Chemistry and Chemical Biology at Harvard University (1999-2001).
+He was a postdoctoral fellow in the Department of Chemistry and Chemical Biology at Harvard University (1999-2001).